AnupaAlwis/Debris-Clearance-Robot-Simulation/README.md

 ---

 ## 🛠️ How It Works
-The robotic system is powered by solar panels mounted on the vehicle's sides ☀️, allowing the robot to operate independently in remote areas.
-The arm’s trajectory is carefully controlled through signals sent to each joint, enabling precise pick-and-place operations for clearing debris 🗑️.
-Operators can monitor the robot’s surroundings and control its movement via a wireless interface 📶.
+The robotic system is powered by solar panels mounted on the vehicle's sides, allowing the robot to operate independently in remote areas.
+The arm’s trajectory is carefully controlled through signals sent to each joint, enabling precise pick-and-place operations for clearing debris.
+Operators can monitor the robot’s surroundings and control its movement via a wireless interface.

 ---